People Ops & HR influencers to follow in 2024

 The good news is that we’ve got you covered in 2024 (and in the years to come).
-We’ve created a list of 22 people ops & HR influencers to follow in 2022 to help you expand your knowledge, stay current on industry trends, and navigate changes towards the (new) future of work.
+We’ve created a list of 20+ people ops & HR influencers to follow in 2024 to help you expand your knowledge, stay current on industry trends, and navigate changes toward the (new) future of work.

 Our list results from direct input from people ops & HR professionals and keeping track of the content produced by hundreds of professionals over the past several years.
-We wanted to ensure that all chosen influencers are somehow involved in the day-to-day reality of HR & people operations.
+We wanted to ensure that all chosen influencers are involved in the day-to-day reality of HR & people operations.
 They are practitioners, consultants, and topic authorities.